fujiwara/firetap/README.md

 # firetap

-firetap is an AWS Lambda extension to transport logs to Kinesis Firehose.
+firetap is an AWS Lambda extension to transport logs to Kinesis Firehose(TODO).

 ## Architecture